-Behavior Basics, Inc. (Melbourne location only) (NO MORE THAN 6 FL TECH STUDENTS MAY DO CSF HERE AT ANY ONE TIME)
+Behavior Basics, Inc. (Melbourne location only) Limited to 6 CSF students

 BBI provides applied behavior analysis and parent education services to children and families.
-Since its inception in 2004, BBI has evolved from a small office with a limited scope to a multi-faceted agency that proffers a myriad of care programs and services within the community.
+Since its inception in 2004, BBI has evolved from a small office with alimited scope to a multi-faceted agency that proffers a myriad of care programs and services within the community.